 WEN is a relative newcomer to the portable generator market in the US.
 However, they’ve already had massive success selling thousands of portable generators.
 WEN56200i is by far their most popular inverter.
 To this date, it got hundreds of 5-star reviews and is often quoted as the best affordable alternative to Honda.

 We also like this gen a lot.
 We actually think this is one of the best inverters selling usually for less than $500.

 It produces only around 51dB of noise when measured at 25% load.
-This makes it nearly as quiet as the Honda EU2200i.
+That makes it nearly as quiet as the Honda EU2200i.

 It is also very lightweight.
 You can easily carry it single-handedly.